 Moving for work can be an exciting prospect.
 Especially when it’s for a new and promising job.
 Unfortunately, though, it’s expensive.
 Negotiating a relocation package along with your new job offer can help offset this cost, making the job opportunity worth the move.
 Here’s how to do it.

 If the company offers a relocation package, decide whether or not it’ll be enough to ease the moving process and make the relocation worth it.

-If it isn’t, or the company doesn’t offer one you need to make a list of the things you’d need help with before you begin negotiations.
-Prioritize them according to what is most important to you.
-Consider the things that might pose as deal breakers with the move.
-Everything from housing allowance and moving costs, to smaller items you don’t mind losing out on during the negotiation process (a percentage of flight costs covered as opposed to a large allowance).
+If it isn’t, or the company doesn’t offer one you need to make a list of the things you’d need help with before beginning negotiations.
+Prioritize according to what is most important to you.
+Consider the things that might pose as deal-breakers.
+Everything from housing allowance and moving costs to smaller items you don’t mind losing out on during the negotiation process (a percentage of flight costs covered as opposed to a large allowance).

-Before starting negotiations, you should know that there is no obligation on the part of an employer to cover your moving expenses.
+Before starting negotiations, you should know that there is no obligation for an employer to cover your moving expenses.

 Be very clear about what you need and what you want.
-If you are asking for financial assistance, present actual quotes on specific things you’d need assistance with.
+If you are asking for financial assistance, you need to present actual quotes on specific things.
 For instance, the cost of house hunting, moving and relocating.
 Gather quotes from as many moving companies and agents as possible.
 Be firm and weigh your options carefully.